JRVisuals/SharpInvaders/README.md

 ## Rationale
 This is a sandbox for me to learn C# and the Monogame (formerly Microsoft XNA) framework.

 > If you can code Pong, you can code Space Invaders.
-If you can code Space Invaders, you can code anything. - JR
+> If you can code Space Invaders, you can code anything.

 ## Running and Building